MrChazar/Polytechnic-Projects/lZdZ/README.md

-A console programme for creating and modifying all kinds of tasks that are stored in a csv file.
+A console program for creating and modifying all kinds of tasks that are stored in a csv file.